5 Places for Focused Quiet Time in NYC

 This is perfect for an hour or two of super concentrated focus.
 It’s not in the most happening spot of Midtown East, so it’s super low-key (aka: plenty of room) and not loud at all which is what we’re really after.

-This Grind outlet is off the usual beaten path— meaning not too busy and perfect for a whole day of focus.
-It’s super spacious with tons of nooks to keep to yourself.
-Plus, there are several pod-like seats that close you off with your own desk, so you quickly become master of your own focus.
+Camp David outlet is off the usual beaten path— meaning not too busy and perfect for a whole day of focus.
+It’s super spacious with tons great spaces to post up — communal tables, cafe seating, and even couches.
+Not to mention an onsite cafe.
+Plus, it’s in Industry City, Brooklyn where you can let off steam in between work sprints.

 Not what you're looking for?
 Discover new spots on the Croissant map.